elear-solutions/docs/source/getting_started/aiot_intelligent_edge/coco_for_applications/analytics_client_applications.rst

 Analytics Client Applications
 =============================

-In this section, we introduce the COCO JavaScript Analytics SDK which enables the development of Browser-based Web Apps for presenting time-range summarized data based on COCO Resource Attribute data aggregated in the COCO Cloud.
+In this section, we introduce the COCO Analytics SDK which enables the development of Client Applications presenting summarized data from COCO Resources.

 .. toctree::
    :maxdepth: 5